 Red Hat has released OpenShift Enterprise 2.1, the next generation of its Platform-as-a-Service (PaaS) offering.

-With OpenShift Enterprise 2.1, Red Hat is introducing consolidated log and metrics management, offering new versions of application programming languages, increasing application availability with a new concept of zones and regions, exposing a new plugin interface that will allow operations to better integrate existing policy orchestration into the PaaS platform, and releasing new intelligence into the platform around the automatic remedy of common application service issues.
+, Red Hat is introducing consolidated log and metrics management, offering new versions of application programming languages, increasing application availability with a new concept of zones and regions, exposing a new plugin interface that will allow operations to better integrate existing policy orchestration into the PaaS platform, and releasing new intelligence into the platform around the automatic remedy of common application service issues.

 OpenShift Enterprise 2.1 new features include: